Despite winning three medals at the Rio Paralympics, Jessica-Jane’s funding has been slashed, as she was unable to reach a personal best during 2016.

 Dawn Applegate, Jessica-Jane’s mother says.
 “We are so grateful to Nwes for assisting us – it is going to take a huge amount of pressure away from us.”.

-Nwes has a fundraising target of £20,020 per year to ensure Jessica-Jane reach the Tokyo 2020 Paralympics.
-We have some exciting fundraising activities coming up – see below and watch this space to keep informed and find out how you can get involved.
+After raising over £16,000 in 2017, our support continues into 2018 to ensure Jessica-Jane reaches the Tokyo 2020 Paralympics.
+We have new events coming soon and some exciting collaborations with local businesses this year – so take a look below and watch this space to keep informed and find out how you can get involved.